daronphang/programming-resources/python/testing/pytest/pytest.md

 Pytest fixtures are functions that can be used to manage our apps states and dependencies.
 Can also use mock data that fixtures create across multiple tests.

-Pytest fixtures allow writing pieces of code that are reusuable across tests.
+Pytest fixtures allow writing pieces of code that are reusable across tests.
 A simple fixture returns a value, but can also do setup, yield a value, and teardown i.e. provides a fixed baseline so that tests execute reliably and produce consistent, repeatable results.

 ```py
 import pytest